modcomlearning/web/README.md

 </html>
 ```

 Below we update above home.html,  Update code is added on Line 356.
+Below is the code snippet to be added.

    ```
     <br>